Nepali Army: History

 The Nepal unification campaign was a turning point in the history of the Nepali army.
 Since unification was not possible without a strong army, the management of the armed forces had to be exceptional.
 Apart from the standard Malla-era temples in Kathmandu, the army organized itself in Gorkha.
 After the Gorkhali troops captured Nuwakot, the hilly northern part of Kathmandu (Kantipur) in 1744, the Gorkhali armed forces came to be known as the Royal Nepali Army.

 Their performance impressed their enemies so much that the British East India Company started recruiting Nepali troops into their forces.
 British troops called the new soldiers "Gurkhas".
 The Nepal–Sikh war began shortly after, in 1809 and the Anglo-Nepalese War in 1814.
-It became even more involved in the British Indian Army until independence, remaining an independent entity (since it was a protected state of the British Raj until 1947, though nominal autonomy had been achieved in 1923).
+It became even more involved in the British Indian Army until independence, remaining an independent entity (since it was a protected state of the British Raj until 1947, though The Crown had officially recognized its independence in 1923).
 In 1946, the Royal Nepali Army troops were led by Commanding General Baber Shamsher Jang Bahadur Rana at the Victory Parade in London.

 Prior to 2006, the Royal Nepali Army was under the control of the King of Nepal.
 Following the 2006 Democracy Movement (लोकतन्त्र आन्दोलन) on 18 May, a bill was passed by the Nepali parliament curtailing royal power, which included renaming the army to simply the Nepali Army.
 In 2004, Nepal spent $99.2 million on its military (1.5% of its GDP).
 Between 2002 and 2006, the RNA was involved in the Nepali Civil War.
 They were also used to quell pro-democracy protesters during the 2006 democracy movement.